AdobeDocs/experience-manager-cloud-manager.en/help/using/overview-index.md

 This section provides the high level view of the list of resources that lets you get started with [!UICONTROL Cloud Manager].

-Follow the resources below to begin your journey for using [!UICONTROL Cloud Manager], from understanding the key concepts and terminologies to setting up configurations (pre-requsites), that finally lets you get started with [!UICONTROL Cloud Manager].
+Follow the resources below to begin your journey for using [!UICONTROL Cloud Manager], from understanding the key concepts and terminologies to setting up configurations (pre-requisites), that finally lets you get started with [!UICONTROL Cloud Manager].

 The figure below illustrates the road map to your learning of [!UICONTROL Cloud Manager]: